timescale/docs.timescale.com-content/api.md

 ---

-## Time Units <a id="time-units"></a>
-Time units for TimescaleDB functions:
-- Microseconds for TIMESTAMP and TIMESTAMPTZ.
-- Same units as type for integer time types.

----

 ## Dump TimescaleDB meta data <a id="dump-meta-data"></a>

 To help when asking for support and reporting bugs, TimescaleDB includes a SQL script